09 January 2015

 03 January 2015

 I keep needing to explain the terms by which I manage discussion in comments on my Facebook feed, which I have tried to keep lively without being raucous.
 This is always challenging, and doubly so given my strong interests in cultural politics and politics politics.
 I like to think that I mostly do pretty well.
-(I use the same principle in managing comments on this blog, though the discussion rarely gets going here.)
+(I used to use the same principles in managing comments on this blog, though the discussion rarely got going here and now I have comments locked out.)

 For convenience, and for the benefit of others who find this useful, I’m posting it here.